Article Last Updated: December 2023

 Most types of meat that are pulverized in the form of pulp (e.g., chicken fingers, chicken nuggets) are processed by a mechanical deboning process.

-This mechanical deboning process increases the amount of bone particles in the meat.
 Since bone is the main cause of the accumulation of fluoride in the body, the higher content of bone particles in mechanically deboned meat leads to a significant increase in fluoride levels.

 Of all the meats that are mechanically deboned, it has been discovered that chicken meat has the highest levels.
 Therefore, minimize buying mechanically deboned chickens.